Subscribe

 How do you fix it?

-What definitely won’t work, is doing more of the same things that got you here.
-Nor doing incremental things, because this is not an incremental problem.
+What definitely won’t work, is doing (more of) the same things that got you here.
+Nor doing incremental things, because this is not an incremental challenge.

-Rather, you need to diagnose the most significant force causing the asymptote, and attack it with non-incremental effort.
+Rather, you need to diagnose the most significant force causing the asymptote, and attack that force with non-incremental effort.

 Laura Roeder

-While it’s wrong to suggest such a complex puzzle can be resolved with a simple formula, I use the following framework to diagnose the underlying issues, whether it’s for one product-line inside WP Engine, or for top-line revenue at another startup.
+I use the following framework to diagnose the underlying growth problem, whether it’s for one product-line inside WP Engine, or for top-line revenue at another startup.

-I ask the following questions, in this order.
-I stop at the first question that identifies a problem, because these are ordered such that if one is broken, solving subsequent ones will not help.
+I ask the following questions, in this order, stopping at the first question that identifies a problem.
+These are ordered by causal power; that is, addressing a lower one will not solve the growth problem, if there’s a problem higher up the list.

 Q1.
 Logo Churn: Are customers leaving?

-“Logo churn” is the fancy way of saying “churn by number of customers.”
-Not by MRR, not worrying about upgrades, just the rate at which customers are leaving.
+“Logo churn” is the corporate way of saying “churn measured by number of customers.”
+Not by MRR, not looking at upgrades, just the rate at which customers are leaving.

-Logo churn is the worst, because almost nothing else you do will make up for it.
-The customer is gone, so there’s no chance for recovery.
+Logo churn is the worst problem because almost nothing else you do will make up for it.
+The customer is gone; there’s no chance for recovery.
+This is often correlated with negative reviews and negative social proof, hurting future growth as well—a double negative.

-The very worst part is that customers are saying: “We don’t want this.”
-That’s a fundamental problem that transcends “metrics” and “business model” and goes to the very heart of what you’re doing and why.
+The worst part is that customers are saying “I don’t want this.”
+That’s a fundamental problem transcending “finance” and “business model,” piercing the heart of what you’re doing and why.
 If customers don’t want the product, nothing else you do matters.

 Dangerously high logo churn rates are: